External User ID Mapping

 For IAMs where no mapping has been defined (including Immuta's built-in IAM), the external user ID mappings can be set manually.

-- Click the People icon and select Admin in the left sidebar, and select a user from the Users tab.
+1. Click the People icon and select the Users tab.

-All external IDs are displayed on the user profile page.
+All external IDs are displayed on the user details page and their user profile.